DoggyDoggyDoggy/Become-Android-Developer/README.md

 * **[SmartToolFactory/Jetpack-Compose-Tutorials](https://github.com/SmartToolFactory/Jetpack-Compose-Tutorials)** — a large collection of practical Jetpack Compose examples, components, animations, and layouts.
 Very useful for learning by doing.
 * **[vinaygaba/Learn-Jetpack-Compose-By-Example](https://github.com/vinaygaba/Learn-Jetpack-Compose-By-Example)** — a hands-on guide with dozens of Jetpack Compose examples, covering layouts, animations, state, and more.
 Perfect for exploring Compose piece by piece.
 * **[Foso/Jetpack‑Compose‑Playground — a playground](https://github.com/Foso/Jetpack-Compose-Playground)** — full of small reusable Composables, layout patterns, and UI experiments—great for quickly testing and learning UI building blocks.
+* **[jetpack-compose/jetpack-compose-awesome](https://github.com/jetpack-compose/jetpack-compose-awesome)** — an extensive, community-curated list of Jetpack Compose libraries, tools, articles, sample projects, and learning resources.
+A great starting point to discover what's possible with Compose.
+* **[Gurupreet/ComposeCookBook](https://github.com/Gurupreet/ComposeCookBook)** — a comprehensive collection of Jetpack Compose UI components, animations, layouts, and full app examples.
+Great for understanding how to build beautiful and functional UIs with Compose.
 ---

 > Contributions welcome!
 If you know of additional high-quality resources (with links), feel free to open a Pull Request. 😊